Cumulocity-IoT/cumulocity-opcua-gateway-solution/README.md

 This solution creates a sample OPCServer including the required gateway to connect the OPC server to Cumulocity.
 See as well: [OPC UA Agent Cumulocity](https://cumulocity.com/guides/10.7.0-beta/protocol-integration/opcua) The registration data are stored in the ./data directory that are mapped as a volume to the docker service gateway.
-And thus still exits after a restart
+And thus still exits after a restart.

 # Edit docker-compose.yaml and adapt the baseUrl,identifier and the tenantId:
     version: "3.9"